jmbrito01/gync/README.md

 # Gync

+** This project has been discontinued.
+You can use native async/await now to do this.**
 Gync is a simple asynchronous control flow framework that gives you the hability to handle promises in a synchronous way.